Love from the Inside Out

 Whether you are materially well-off or not, the focus of your life should be on the inner life which alone can satisfy the deep inner longing which God has put in every human heart.

 Lord, thank you for your amazing love for me.
 Thank you that you promise to love me and bless me.
-Help me to love you with all my heart and soul and strength.
+Help me to love you with all my heart, mind, soul and strength.

 Deuteronomy 6:12; 8:11